 They produce little to no dust and can handle both free-flowing and non-free flowing powders with fast changeover of parts.
 However, these machines are not recommended for handling powder granules requiring some breakdown.

 These filling machines are ideal for handling free-flowing powder products but do not work well with non-free flowing powders.
-They can fill up to a hundred containers per minute and are quite affordable than other filling machines.
-With their compressed structure, they can minimize mechanical damages.
+They can fill up to a hundred containers per minute and are quite more affordable than other filling machines.
+With their compressed structure, they can minimize mechanical damage.